What denomination is Kerith? Where we’ve been and where we’re going

 There were still some connection points with Newfrontiers – for example, our input into the Newfrontiers churches in Albania and David Devenish (one of Ben’s great friends in Newfrontiers) serving as one of our external advisors (something else that I am very grateful for).
 But it didn’t feel like we were properly engaging as part of the Newfrontiers family.

-Finally, this growing disconnection from Newfrontiers came to a formal close when we decided to affirm women serving as elders in the life of our church in 2021 – something which is sadly a ‘red line’ for them.
+Finally, this growing disconnection from Newfrontiers came to a formal close when we decided to affirm women serving as elders in the life of our church in 2021 – something which was sadly a ‘red line’ for them.